RivaD2/reading-notes/401/class-17.md

 - *Medium.com* provides a perfect explanation:
   >"Your event emitter sends out a certain event to any method that is waiting to react to it.
 Just like in a radio stations broadcast, nobody has to be listening in order to actually broadcast the event, but if there are no listeners then nothing happens.
 - Using the EventEmitter class involves signaling that event has happened by passing an arg which is the name of event
 - typically with an event, we want to send some sort of data
 - To send multiple values in an event, encapsulate those values in an obj.
 - In the event listener, the function would receive the arg used in event
 - Typically the arg is called arg, or eventArg
-        - Because we will also use the keyword 'extends'  with the Event Emitter class, we can use the keyword 'this'
+- We can also use the keyword 'extends'  with the Event Emitter class and can use `this`
 - In this class, we can directly emit or raise events

-1. **When is a program’s call stack, event queue, and event loop active?**
+4. **When is a program’s call stack, event queue, and event loop active?**

 - When there is stuff to do!
 Or, a better way to say this is if there is asynchronous code to be executed, the code gets moved into the event queue, the code then waits for execution,then the event loop checks if it has anything to execute.
 If it doesn't, then it checks the Callback queue and if Callback queue has code to execute then it pops the code from it to the Main Stack for execution.